Speer Preserve, ~.7 mile, Wintonbury Land Trust, Bloomfield

 Yes, I know that it’s easy to use the Speer Preserve in Bloomfield as an alternative jumping off point to get up to the Heublein Tower and Metacomet Trail points beyond.
 And I totally suggest you do that when you become so inspired by this post to check out the area.
-Heck, spot a car over on the Avon side of the ridge and descend via Avon’s little-used trails up to the tower.
+Heck, spot a car over on the Avon side of the ridge and descend via Avon’s little-used trails over the ridge.

 You can strut at the top, amongst the plebes, and mumble to everyone within earshot how cool you are for utilizing under utilized trails to the top.
 People will love you.

 But for the purposes of this page, we’re going to focus solely on the little 13.9-acre patch of Bloomfield land called the Speer Preserve.
 As you can see, I had my four-year-old son with me, hiking through the snow – and pushing him further on his first snow hike would have been foolish.